The case for reducing existential risks

 The first destructive technology of this kind was nuclear weapons.

 Today we all have North Korea’s nuclear programme on our minds, but current events are just one chapter in a long saga of near misses.

-We came near to nuclear war several times during the Cuban Missile crisis alone.13 In one incident, the Americans resolved that if one of their spy planes were shot down, they would immediately invade Cuba without a further War Council meeting.
+We came close to nuclear war several times during the Cuban Missile Crisis alone.12 In one incident, the Americans resolved that if one of their spy planes were shot down, they would immediately invade Cuba without a further War Council meeting.
 The next day, a spy plane was shot down.
 JFK called the council anyway, and decided against invading.

 In another incident, a Russian nuclear submarine was trying to smuggle materials into Cuba when they were discovered by the American fleet.
 The fleet began to drop dummy depth charges to force the submarine to surface.
 The Russian captain thought they were real depth charges and that, while out of radio communication, the third world war had started.
 He ordered a nuclear strike on the American fleet with one of their nuclear torpedoes.

 Fortunately, he needed the approval of other senior officers.
 One, Vasili Arkhipov, disagreed, preventing war.

 Putting all these events together, JFK later estimated that the chances of nuclear war were “between one in three and even.”13